AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/using_roadrunner.rst

-start    Start time for simulation end      End time for simulation steps    Number of steps to generate
+start    Start time for simulation end      End time for simulation steps    Number of steps to generate absolute Absolute tolerance for the CVODE integrator relative Relative tolerance for the CVODE integrator stiff    Not sure what this does
 =====   ======

 One important point to note about simulate().
 When simulate() is run, the concentration of the floating species